Hiring a Car Accident Lawyer in Hawaii

 function of the body, (4) accidents giving rise to permanent

-serious disfigurement which causes mental suffering,
+serious disfigurement which causes mental or emotional suffering,

 and (5) accidents in which the No Fault (PIP)